Canterbury Province: Executive Council

 The Executive Council is comparable to a cabinet.
 The following 26 Executive Councils existed:

 Anniversary Day

 Each New Zealand province celebrates an anniversary day.
 Canterbury Province's was originally 16 December, the day of the 1850 arrival of the Charlotte Jane and the Randolph.
 Since 1862, an A&P (Agricultural and Pastoral) show has been held annually.
 Its Friday Show Day was set for many years on the People's Day and, sometime in the late 1950s, the Christchurch City Council moved the province's Anniversary Day to coincide with the show and encourage greater crowds.
 The holiday is presently defined as the "second Friday after the first Tuesday in November", ensuring that it will follow the Melbourne Cup Racing Carnival.
 This adjustment is observed in northern and middle Canterbury; southern Canterbury instead observes its Anniversary Day on Dominion Day (the 4th Monday in September).

+Archives

+The archives of Canterbury Province are held at Archives New Zealand's Christchurch office, and are some of the most complete provincial New Zealand government archives in existence.
+In 2023, these archives were inscribed on the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.